 *Technique is learned over a period of time.
 It normally takes about 10 years of dance training to become a dancer.
 In addition, not all individuals who take dance classes for years will become a professional dancer.
 The arts are specific and it takes proper training, dedication, body type and structure, discipline, determination, and diversity to become a dancer.

 So are you saying my daughter who has taken dance since the age of 3 and now is 15 will not become a professional dancer?
 I’m saying that your daughter may or may not become a professional dancer.
 The growth and development of an artist is not solely dependent on the instructors.
 The artists plays a big part in his/her own development.

 Second, people learn in different styles – some are visual learners, some are kinesthetic.
 A teacher must cater to each learning style in order to reach each student.
 Visual copying is not enough when teaching technique.
 Using different teaching strategies is crucial in the educational setting.

-Third, the problem with a lot of dance training is that there are teachers out there who started out as competent dancers who had no clue how they did what they did, then they discovered that they can make money from people who want to look like them, so they started teaching lessons.
-But the problem was that they still didn’t understand how to explain what they were doing to other people, so they do a lot of demonstrating but not a lot of ACTUAL teaching.
+Third, the problem with a lot of dance teachers is that they start out in studios as competent dancers, then they discovered they can make money from people who want to look like them, so they start teaching dance lessons.
+But the problem with this is that they don't understand how to successfully utilize teaching strategies to teach the dancers.
+So, they do a lot of demonstrating but not ACTUAL teaching.

 Inner City Dance Scope Philosophy on Teaching Technique:

-*Dancers ages 5-6 will enjoy the dance experience thru pre dance with both ballet and jazz dance styles, and start to move toward the understanding and application of the dance technique.
-The dance will continue to copy what the teacher is doing in class.
+*Dancers ages 5-7 will enjoy the dance experience thru pre dance with both ballet and jazz dance styles.
+They will begin to move toward the understanding and application of the dance technique.
+The dancer will also continue to copy what the teacher is doing in class.

-*Dancers ages 7 and up will enjoy the dance experience with a focus on learning and understanding the mechanics of the steps (TECHNIQUE) to enhance their performance and overall form as a dancer.
+*Dancers ages 8 and up will enjoy the dance experience with a serious focus on learning and understanding the mechanics of the steps (TECHNIQUE) to enhance their performance and overall form as a dancer.